 sudo apt install build-essential

-Then, you have to update gcc to the latest version (default is 11).
+(Optional) Then, sometimes you have to update gcc to the latest version (default is 11).
 Otherwise, you may get errors like this one:

 unrecognized command-line option -ftrivial-auto-var-init=zero